 Director of Community Development Merrill Flood informed the Council that at the November 9, 2009 City Council meeting and after consideration of various options to improve public safety within the downtown and other areas where in entertainment establishments are permitted, the City Council determined to proceed with consideration of an amendment to the zoning regulations that will require all new public or private clubs to be separated by not less than 500 feet as measured between the closest property line.
 This new requirement will apply to all public or private clubs located both within the downtown commercial district and the rest of the city's zoning jurisdiction.
-Prior to its November 9, 2009, meeting, the City Council requested and received a report on possible actions to improve public or private club safety from the City Attorney which included the following option: "7) Enact a zoning ordinance which establishes a minimum separation requirement for the location of public or private clubs in order to reduce the adverse impact which is caused by the concentration of such clubs.
+Prior to its November 9, 2009, meeting, the City Council requested and received a report on possible actions to improve public or private clubs safety from the City Attorney which included the following option: "7) Enact a zoning ordinance which establishes a minimum separation requirement for the location of public or private clubs.
 The concentration of public or private clubs within an area has an adverse impact from a land use perspective in addition to the adverse impact that the concentration creates for law enforcement purposes.
 There are sixteen